apache/flink/docs/dev/table/catalog.md

 To use pre-defined catalogs (`GenericInMemoryCatalog` and `HiveCatalog`) in SQL CLI, please refer to [SQL Clinet]({{ site.baseurl }}/dev/table/sqlClient.html)

-To use custom catalog in SQL CLI, users should develop both a catalog and its corresponding catalog factory by implementing `Catalog` and `CatalogFactory` interfaces respectively.
+To use custom catalogs in SQL CLI, users should develop both a catalog and its corresponding catalog factory by implementing `Catalog` and `CatalogFactory` interfaces respectively.

 The catalog factory defines a set of properties for configuring the catalog when SQL CLI bootstraps.
 The set of properties will be passed to a discovery service where the service tries to match the properties to a `CatalogFactory` and initiate an corresponding catalog instance.